jamstatic/notes/🗒  Fleeting Notes/Jamstack is confusing, you might as well describe your architecture.md

 Netlify's vision was always to democratize [**microservices**](https://www.netlify.com/blog/2019/11/18/what-are-microservices/) architectures, an they added **serverless** [functions](https://www.netlify.com/blog/2018/03/20/netlifys-aws-lambda-functions-bring-the-backend-to-your-frontend-workflow/) (an abstraction of AWS Lambda) in 2018, and later background functions, and now On Demand Rendering (also based on AWS Lambda).

-So yeah, in 2021 a site hosted on Netllify can mix all of those, static assets, serverless functions and on demand rendering, which is great and as demonstrated by Zach Leat on Eleventy's website can [save a lot of time on your builds](https://twitter.com/zachleat/status/1402687220541165568), if your assets don't change between builds.
+So yeah, in 2021 a site hosted on Netllify can mix all of those, static assets, serverless functions and on demand rendering, which is great and as demonstrated by Zach Leatherman on Eleventy's website can [save a lot of time on your builds](https://twitter.com/zachleat/status/1402687220541165568), if your assets don't change between builds.

 While the initial promise was that it was easier to scale a static website, builds were always the bottlneck.
 Even today deploying a large static website with more than 10K pages can be painful and frameworks like Next.js or [Remix Run](https://remix.run/features) choosed to address this problem by leveraging Server Side Rendering or HTTP Caching.